glynnforrest/active-doctrine/README.md

 ## Project goals

-* An active record implementation focusing on simplicity and speed.
+* An active record implementation focusing on simplicity and ease of use.
 * Support for a large amount of database vendors by leveraging the DBAL.
-* An approximate subset of Doctrine's QueryBuilder for selecting entities.
-Unlike the Doctrine builder which is designed to cover a large amount of query possibilities, this builder has a small amount of methods that are safe from sql injection.
+* A select-only query builder for selecting entities.
+Unlike the Doctrine query builder which is designed to cover a large amount of query possibilities, this builder has a small amount of methods that are safe from sql injection.

 ## Installation